 So, let’s get to it.

-I’m still not sure what inspired me to make pretzels last week, but I can attribute it to two possible things: First, it could be the Modern Marvels “SnackFood Tech” episode that left Mark and I in a trance-like state after they featured an amazing little gadget that ties 2,000 pounds of pretzels an hour.
-(Here’s a clip of it in action).
+I’m still not sure what inspired me to make pretzels last week, but I can attribute it to two possible things: First, it could be the Modern Marvels “SnackFood Tech” episode that left us in a trance-like state after they featured an amazing little gadget that ties 2,000 pounds of pretzels an hour.
 Or, it could be the fact that pretzels just remind me of the good, old-fashioned fare and happy times at the Fenway Park baseball games we used to go to every spring.

 Whatever memory may to be to blame, I’m sure glad I stumbled across it because these pretzels were very easy to prepare, and such a scrumptious snack with a side of spicy mustard.
 Not only would they make for a pretty popular bite at barbecues, but they’d also be great for a kids’ birthday party, a casual get-together with friends, or as a yummy snack to savor while watching the game at home.